 - Total cost is $18,383 versus the $92,845 cost on an IBR without PSLF

 - Instead of making 300 payments (25 years), it would be 120 (10 years)

 - On a PayE, the monthly payment is between $63 to $147, with a term of 120 months instead of 240

 - Total cost is $12,256 versus the $39,461 cost without PSLF

 Again, remember that this borrower took out $60,000 in loans.
-Only on an IBR without PSLF would they actually pay back what they borrowed with interest.
+Only on an IBR without PSLF would they actually pay back what the loan borrowed with interest.
 In every other circumstance, they pay less.

 Given such an insane potential for savings, you’d think people would be jumping on this.
 However, less than 150,000 borrowers have requested PSLF certification.
-As of September 2014, at least 643,000 should be able to get certified, and that was 3 years ago.
+As of September 2014, at least 643,000 should be able to get certified.

 These programs also make you less likely to default

 The GAO report shows that IBR and PayE borrowers are: